- NiroSan® | Stainless steel

 Pressing tools & accessories

-In the pressing technique, a positive connection is created by joint radial deformation of the fitting and the pipe.
-The sealing function against the outlet of the pumped medium is performed by an additionally inserted sealing ring made of elastic plastic (elastomer).
+In the pressing technique, a solid connection is created by joint radial deformation of the fitting and the pipe.
+The sealing function against release of the pumped medium is performed by an additionally inserted sealing ring made of elastic plastic (elastomer).

-The special features of our metal press fittings are their design and manufacture.
-They allow reliable processing and ensure permanently tight connections.
+The special features of our metal press fittings are their design and manufacture, aka combipress (more on that later).
+They allow reliable installation and ensure permanently tight connections.
 During the development of all systems, the focus was on ensuring that all press jaws and press machines used for press connections, type M-MM (mechanical connectors made of metal for metal pipes), can be approved.
 A possible mix-up of the pressing jaws - which can easily happen during the hectic construction work - therefore does not represent a safety risk with SANHA® products.

 The pressing tools listed below are suitable for all metallic pressing systems, provided that the care and maintenance instructions are observed, in order to produce a permanently tight press connection.